 My idea of heaven.
 Probably not yours — but you’ll have your own.
 Let your imagination run riot!

-Retirement ideas in the future: Take those dreams and ideas, and turn them into an online business.
+Retirement ideas in the future: Use those dreams and ideas to become an entrepreneur in retirement.
 Look forward to getting up each day knowing that you can write about something you love.
 Put your time into learning more about a “hobby” that has now become a business.

 Is that even possible?